hammadkhokhar/by-bicycle-delivery/README.md

 - Clone the repo
 - Change `.env.example` to `.env` and add your environment variables
-- Redis instance can be created on [upstash](https://console.upstash.com/pages/sign-up) or locally (make sure to create a database)
+- Redis instance can be created on [upstash](https://console.upstash.com/pages/sign-up) or locally
-- Postgresql instance [supabase](https://supabase.io/) can be used or locally (make sure to create a database)
+- Postgresql instance [supabase](https://supabase.io/) can be used or locally
 - Learn more about Prisma-Postgresql setup [here](https://www.prisma.io/docs/orm/overview/databases/postgresql) and configure in env

 ## Start